WP Simple Pay Blog

 Consider the Bigger Picture

-While donations are probably the main purpose of your website, don’t focus all of your attention on your donation pages and forms.
+While donations are probably the main purpose of your site, don’t focus all of your attention on your donation pages and forms.
 Not everyone who visits your site is ready to make a donation, familiar with your organization, or even aware of your cause.

 Create ancillary value by building out other features, such as…